III A Man

-Needs and drives are various internal stimuli and external incentives to form a motivation towards action.
+Needs and drives arise out of various internal stimuli and external incentives to form a motivation to-

-They desire a state of wellbeing and achievement and organize themselves into a hierarchy.
+wards action.
+They desire a state of satisfaction, wellbeing, continuation, achievement and recognition.

 3b1) Spiritual needs and drives address all phenomena

-b1,1) Faith is given by God and accepted with a set of religious statements.
+b1,1) Faith is given by God and accepted with a set of religious principles.

 b1,2) Man is centered in his convictions, a concept of life in self-determination.